drbaselali/ai-engine/README.md

 Current project titled **"Core AI Pipeline Components"**

-This project implements local LLM inference, query-based information extraction, context compression, and response generation based on provided evidence using Ollama models.
-By separation the extraction and the response generation steps, we reduce the strain on the models, reduce hallucinations and improve the quality of the response.
+This project implements local large language model (LLM) inference, query-based information extraction, context compression, and response generation based on provided evidence using Ollama models.
+By separating the extraction and the response generation steps, hallucinations are reduced and the quality of the response is inscreased.

 **Project Workflow**